Diversity Liaisons and Dean’s Faculty Diversity Advisory Group

 - Play an important role in the selection of potential candidates for the Carolina Postdoctoral Program for Faculty Diversity at the departmental level.

-- Complete the annual diversity report for the College of Arts and Sciences in collaboration with their chairs.
+- Complete the annual diversity report for the College of Arts & Sciences in collaboration with their chairs.

 Chemistry: Jerry Meyer